-The ASA Resident Humanitarian Service Award, sponsored by the ASA Resident Component and ASA Committee on Global Humanitarian Outreach (GHO), recognizes one resident or fellow who has done outstanding work that promotes humanitarian involvement and that achieves several objectives, including attracting more residents and fellows to consider global health and humanitarian opportunities during training and encouraging academic departments to permit residents and fellows in their programs to do such work.
+The ASA Resident and Fellow Humanitarian Service Award, sponsored by the ASA Resident Component and ASA Committee on Global Humanitarian Outreach (GHO), recognizes one resident or fellow who has done outstanding work that promotes humanitarian involvement and that achieves several objectives, including attracting more residents and fellows to consider global health and humanitarian opportunities during training and encouraging academic departments to permit residents and fellows in their programs to do such work and encouraging careers that include global health and health equity.

-The ASA Resident Humanitarian Service Award recognizes one anesthesiology trainee who, during the course of his or her medical training, has made a significant contribution to global anesthesia care through organized humanitarian outreach activities, in the US or abroad.
-Examples might be creating or participating in virtual education platforms for use during COVID-19, creating or participating in educational programs about COVID-19 preparations for low resource settings, or creating or participating in virtual mentorship programs.
-Eligible candidates must be a resident in anesthesiology or fellow at the time of nomination.
+The award recognizes one anesthesiology trainee who has made a significant contribution to global anesthesia care through organized humanitarian outreach activities, in the US or abroad.
+Activities can be in-person and/or virtual components.
+Eligible candidates must be a resident in anesthesiology or fellow at the time of nomination, and an ASA resident/fellow member in good standing.

 Nominations may be submitted by a residency or fellowship program director on the behalf of a current resident or fellow.
 Only one nomination may be submitted by a program director per year.
 Nominations shall consist of a completed nomination form, letter of support from the training program director, the candidate’s CV, and a one-page description of the candidate’s record of service and contribution.
 Up to two additional letters of recommendation may be included in the nomination materials.